 Similar to Fig. 7, four time series of rain rate at ARM SGP central facility, extending for one to three days, are plotted in Fig. 8.
-Note that averaging for 30 min has substantially reduced the dynamical range available for rain rate.
+Note that averaging for 30 minutes has substantially reduced the dynamical range available for rain rate.
 By comparing with rain gauge measurements, it is evident that radiometric estimates follow quite well both the detection of rain and the values of rain rates, although there are some differences mainly attributable, in our opinion, to their diverse mode of precipitation sensing.

-In order to have a statistical comparison between radiometric estimates and rain gauge measurements we have aligned the two datasets and averaged them into 30-min bins.
-This filtering operation results in 14716 bins when both measurements were available.
+In order to have a statistical comparison between radiometric estimates and rain gauge measurements we have aligned the two data sets and averaged them into 30-min bins.
+This filtering operation results in 14,716 bins when both measurements were available.
 A first analysis concerning the capability of the proposed technique to detect rain is performed on the whole set, and reported in Table II.
-Here we use the statistics indexes as defined in [9] to measure the probability of detection of rain (PODR), the probability of detection of no-rain (PODNR), and the false alarm ratio (FAR).
-From Table II, we see that the discussed technique shows an excellent PODNR and fairly good PODR and FAR.
-The last two indexes might be also slightly affected by time-space variation of the rain field, since the MWRP and the rain gauge were sitting some hundreds meters apart (see Section II).
+Here we use the statistics indexes as defined in [9] to measure the Probability of Detection of Rain (PODR), the Probability of Detection of No-Rain (PODNR) and the False Alarm Ratio (FAR).
+From Table I we see that the discussed technique shows an excellent PODNR and fairly good PODR and FAR.
+The last two indexes might be also slightly affected by time-space variation of the rain field, since the MWRP and the rain gauge were sitting some hundreds meters apart (see Sect.
+II).

 A further analysis concerns the ability of the proposed technique to retrieve quantitatively the value of rain rate, once raining conditions have been detected.
 Thus, we have limited the set of observations to those classified as rain, a selection which drastically reduces the number of bins to 98.
-This dataset is plotted in Fig. 9 and has been used to obtain Table III.
+This data set is plotted in Fig. 9 and has been used to obtain Table III.
 It is evident that there is a fairly good correlation (about 0.82) between the two measurements, although the statistics is limited by the relative small range of variation.
 The bias and standard deviation of the error are about 0.9 and 1.8 mm, respectively, which results in a root mean square of about 2.0 mm.
 This error is attributable to the combination of the uncertainty for rain gauge measurements (± 0.25 mm, according to the manufacturer), the uncertainty related to the retrieval technique, which depends on the rain rate [8]-[10], but also in large extent to the different features of the two observing systems.